GreptimeTeam/docs/docs/user-guide/concepts/data-model.md

 # Data Model

+GreptimeDB uses the time-series table to guide the organization, compression, and expiration management of data.
-We design our data model mainly based on the table model in relational databases while also considering the characteristics of time-series data.
+The data model mainly based on the table model in relational databases while considering the characteristics of time-series data.

-For example, we have a table `system_metrics` for monitoring the resource usage of a stand-alone device:
+For example, we have a time-series table `system_metrics` for monitoring the resource usage of a stand-alone device:

 ```sql
 DESC TABLE system_metrics;